dima-huang/dima-huang.github.io/About.md

 <h2 class="custom-heading">
 Address challenges in critical materials separation
 </h2>
-**The overarching goal** of this research is to meet the urgent need for sustainable recovery of critical materials essential for advanced electronics and chip manufacturing.
-Central to the research program is **the challenge of rethinking the canonical design principles of extractants used in metallurgy**.
+**The overarching goal** of this research is to address the urgent need for sustainable recovery of critical materials—elements essential to advanced electronics and chip manufacturing.
+Central to the research program lies **the challenge of rethinking the canonical design principles of extractants used in metallurgical processes**.
-This effort is motivated by the poor selectivity of metal extractants when separating neighboring elements, particularly in complex substrates such as modern e-waste.
-The extractants currently used in most e-waste recycling processes are typically designed to target metal cations.
-However, the role of counter anions is often underappreciated.
-In material leachates, high concentrations of anions (e.g., chloride, nitrate) are known to associate with metal ions, affecting their apparent stability (Figure 1a).
-On the other hand, complexation within confined spaces can generate unique coordination modes with unrecognized potential for separations (Figure 1b).
-We believe that receptors exploiting these anion-metal interactions and constrained complexation will enhance selectivity in separations and reduce secondary waste generation.
+This effort stems from the poor selectivity of metal extractants when separating neighboring elements, particularly in complex substrates such as modern e-waste.
+Most extractants used in e-waste recycling target metal cations while overlooking the role of counter anions.
+In material leachates, high concentrations of anions (e.g., chloride, nitrate) often associate with metal ions, affecting their apparent stability (Figure 1a).
+Meanwhile, complexation within confined spaces can generate unique coordination modes with unrecognized potential for separations (Figure 1b).
+We believe that receptors exploiting these anion-metal interactions and spatially constrained complexation will enhance selectivity in separations and reduce secondary waste generation.
 The targeted elements include Li, Mn, Co, Ni, and the lanthanides (Ln).